stevenayers/terraform-keyvault-service-principal-secret/README.md

-# Azure Key Vault PoC
+# Service Principal Credentials in Azure Key Vault - Terraform

 This Terraform attempts to pull out service principal credentials from Azure Key Vault and output the values.